ibm-cloud-docs/hp-virtual-servers/generate_ssh.md

 ###Saving the SSH private key to the SSH agent

-If you created your SSH key pair with a passphrase, you can add your SSH private key to the SSH agent so that you need not enter the passphrase every time.
+If you created your SSH key pair with a passphrase, you can add your SSH private key to the SSH agent.
+With the help of the SSH agent, you can then use your private key without the need to enter the passphrase again.

 This task is optional.

 * Run the following command: eval "$(ssh-agent -s)"
 * Note: If your system is macOS Sierra 10.12.2 or later, you need to modify your `~/.ssh/config` file to enable adding keys to the agent and that uses your keychain to store passphrases: